Contramodules: Introduction

-\begin{lem1} A left\/ $\R$ contramodule\/ $\P$ is a flat $R$\+module if and only if the $R/m^n$\+module\/ $\P/\m^n\P$ is flat for every $n\ge1$.
-The natural map\/ $\P\rarrow\varprojlim_n\P/\m^n\P$ is an isomorphism if this is the case. \end{lem1}
+\begin{lem1} A left\/ $\R$\+contramodule\/ $\P$ is a flat $R$\+module if and only if the $R/I^n$\+module\/ $\P/\I^n\P$ is flat for every $n\ge1$.
+The natural map\/ $\P\rarrow\varprojlim_n\P/\I^n\P$ is an isomorphism if this is the case. \end{lem1}

-In other words, the nonseparatedness phenomenon demonstrated by the counterexamples from~\cite{Sim,Yek1,Psemi} described in Section~\ref{counterexamples} above does not occur for $\R$\+contramodules satisfying either of the two equivalent flatness conditions from the first sentence of Lemma.
-In the more general setting below, what was an assertion of a lemma becomes a well-behaved definition.
+In other words, the nonseparatedness phenomenon demonstrated by the counterexamples from~\cite{Sim,Yek1,Psemi} described in Section~\ref{counterexamples} above does not occur for $\R$\+contramodules satisfying any one of the two equivalent flatness conditions from the first sentence of Lemma.
+The situation turns out to be similar in the much more general contexts discussed below.

-In the rest of the section we follow~\cite[Section~D.1]{Pcosh}.
+Let us now pass to the setting of~\cite[Section~D.1]{Pcosh}.
 Let $R_0\larrow R_1\larrow R_2\larrow R_3\larrow\dotsb$ be a projective system of associative rings and surjective morphisms between them.
 Consider the projective limit $\R=\varprojlim_n R_n$ and endow it with the topology of projective limit of discrete rings~$R_n$.
 Let $\I_n\subset\R$ denote the kernels of the natural surjective morphisms of rings $\R\rarrow R_n$; then the open ideals $\I_n$ form a base of neighborhoods of zero in the topological ring~$\R$.
-To keep our notation in line with that of~\cite[Appendix~D]{Pcosh}, we switch a bit away from our previous notation pattern and denote by $\J\tim\P\subset\P$ the image of the contraaction map $\J[[\P]]\rarrow\P$ for any closed ideal $\J\subset\R$ and any $\R$\+contramodule~$\P$.
+To make our notation closer to that of~\cite[Appendix~D]{Pcosh} and~\cite{PR}, we switch a bit away from our previous notation pattern and denote by $\J\tim\P\subset\P$ the image of the contraaction map $\J[[\P]]\rarrow\P$ for any closed ideal $\J\subset\R$ and any $\R$\+contramodule~$\P$.

 We recall from Section~\ref{over-topol-rings} that the category of left $\R$\+contramodules $\R\contra$ is an abelian category with infinite direct sums, exact infinite products, and enough projective objects.
 The next result is~\cite[Lemma~D.1.1]{Pcosh}; see also~\cite[Lemma~A.2.3]{Psemi}.